smartdevicelink/sdl_requirements/detailed_docs/embedded_navi/SendLocation.md

 5.2.a Some of the parameters of "OASISAddress" structure are invalid

-5.2.b SDL cuts off invalid parameter of "OASISAddress" structure and transfers request to HMI without invalid parameter
+5.2.b SDL cuts off invalid parameter of "OASISAddress" structure and transfers request to HMI without invalid parameters

 **Exception 7:**